Buying property

 Income tax

 Whether you’re renting your property out or not, property owners will have to pay tax for the right to use the property.
-A notional income is calculated based on your property and the local rental market that you’ll be taxed for.
+A notional income is calculated based on your property and the local rental market that you’ll be taxed on.

 Wealth tax